Dr-Haritha/Dr-Haritha/README.md

 I hold a **Ph.D. from the Indian Institute of Technology Gandhinagar (IIT-GN)** and have five years of experience translating complex research and technical workflows into clear, accessible documentation and digital knowledge products.
 Currently working on communications, content strategy and product marketing.

+### My domain expertise is
+* GIS and spatial data workflows
+* Risk assessment for natural and human-made hazards
+* Crisis management

 ### I specialize in
 * Analytical and research writing
 * API documentation